-The "rights and duties" of the student are described in the Student Charter, a short version of which can be included in this study guide.
+The "rights and duties" of the student are described in the Student Charter, which can be found at the University of Groningen website.
+A short version of can be included in this study guide.

 6.3 Working Conditions

 The University of Groningen is committed to providing a healthy workplace for students.
 Because students might spend long hours at the keyboard, repetitive strain injury (RSI) is a particular risk at the University.
 There is a special "prevent RSI when working at a computer" webpage with information about the Screen Safety Trainer (BVT) and the rest break programme TypeSAFE.
 This latter programme, which may be installed on personal computers, gives regular reminders to take a break.
 More information may be obtained at the RUG website: www.rug.nl/amd